Writing Cesium 3D Tiles with FME

 Introduction

 In this article, you will learn how to write Cesium 3D Tiles from GeoJSON and JPEG.
-Using GeoJSON of building boundaries from the City of Surrey in British Columbia, Canada, we will create a snowy 3D city in Cesium.
+Using a GeoJSON file of building boundaries from the City of Surrey and a snow texture JPEG, we will create a snowy 3D city in Cesium.
 This simple exercise will cover working with coordinate systems and applying a texture.

 With many performance improvements to 3D tiling and texture handling in the Cesium 3D Tiles writer, we recommend using FME 2022.0 and newer for the best results.